News, Media & Events: Massachusetts

 Press Releases and Fact Sheets

-The Federal Emergency Management Agency will be sending more than $3 million to the Commonwealth of Massachusetts to reimburse the Executive Office of Health and Human Services for the costs of providing virtual triage services for hospitals during the COVID-19 pandemic.
+The Federal Emergency Management Agency will be sending more than $1.1 million to the Commonwealth of Massachusetts to reimburse the Massachusetts Institute of Technology (MIT) for the cost of testing during the COVID-19 pandemic.

-The Federal Emergency Management Agency will be sending almost $1.7 million to the Commonwealth of Massachusetts to reimburse Williams College for the cost of testing students, staff and faculty during the COVID-19 pandemic.
+The Federal Emergency Management Agency will be sending almost $8.3 million to the Commonwealth of Massachusetts to reimburse it for the cost of providing vaccinations and preventative treatment to the public during the COVID-19 pandemic.

-The Federal Emergency Management Agency will be sending more than $4.3 million to the Commonwealth of Massachusetts to reimburse UMass Medical School for the cost of testing students, staff and faculty during the COVID-19 pandemic.
+The Federal Emergency Management Agency will be sending almost $3.7 million to the Commonwealth of Massachusetts to reimburse Babson College for the cost of steps taken to prevent the spread of the Coronavirus during the COVID-19 pandemic.